akshara-sun/What-I-Want-To-Make/README.md

 # What-I-Want-To-Make

-I am completely new to programming and am keen on learning more so I created a list of small projects I'd like to make.
-These will help document my progress and if you are a beginner like me, then you can join in on the quest as well :) Along the way, I'll make sure to update when each of these were completed and of course, the list will grow as I continue to grow as well.
+I love building and learning new things, so this repo is basically a library of everything I've built since I started coding after a long hiatus.
+I am so excited to be starting again and below, I have listed all the projects I want to work on.
+This will be updated as I think of more things to work on! 😊

 ### Legend
 * ❓ Not Started